 There’s a name for every inefficiency except this one.
 Engineering has technical debt.
 Design has design debt.
 But every company now carries something just as corrosive: collaboration debt, the hidden cost of keeping context alive between apps.

-Every time someone retypes what was already written, every time a Slack message becomes a task or a comment becomes a meeting, the workflow fragmentation grows.
+Collaboration debt increases every time someone retypes what was already written, every time a Slack message becomes a task or a comment becomes a meeting, the workflow fragmentation grows.
 The interest is paid in lost context, fragmented, rewritten, and reshaped until no one’s sure which version is true.

 Gartner estimates nearly half of all digital transformation projects fail, not because the tools break, but because context does.
 Technology connects tasks.
 Humans connect understanding.